Full TitleA Multicenter, Open-Label Phase 1b/2 Trial of Lenvatinib (E7080) Plus Pembrolizumab in Subjects With Selected Solid Tumors

-Lenvatinib is already approved for treating thyroid and kidney cancer, and pembrolizumab is approved for treating advanced melanoma and some non-small cell lung cancers.
+Lenvatinib is already approved for treating thyroid and kidney cancer, and pembrolizumab is approved for treating several cancers.
 Their use together in this study is considered investigational.
 Lenvatinib is taken orally (by mouth), while pembrolizumab is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: